trailheadlabs/daycation-ios/README.md

 https://www.youtube.com/watch?v=dR5r3yHrC4k&feature=youtu.be

-Here are a few screenshots of Daycation.
+Here are a few screenshots of Daycation: